mbbroberg/mbbroberg.github.io/README.md

-# mjbrender.github.io
+# mbbroberg.github.io

-A simple site extended from [this Jekyll theme](http://sergiokopplin.github.io/indigo/)
+A simple site extended from [this Jekyll theme](http://sergiokopplin.github.io/indigo/).
+If you'd like to extend your own, I recommend starting with the original theme.

 ## How to: